gohugoio/hugoDocs/content/en/functions/css/Build.md

 ## Options

-The `css.Build` function takes an optional map of options based on the underlying [`esbuild`] package.
-Use these options to fine-tune bundling, minification, and browser compatibility.
+The `css.Build` function takes an optional map of options to fine-tune bundling, minification, and browser compatibility.

 externals
 : (`[]string`) A slice of path patterns to exclude from bundling.
 The `@import` statements for these patterns remain as-is in the generated CSS code.
 See&nbsp;[details][esb_external].